jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

 Is that in the first case I have to

-* create an empty list
+* create a list
-* loop through the iterable I am using to add items the empty list
+* loop through the iterable
-* add the items I want to the empty list
+* add the items I want from the iterable to the list

-With the list comprehension I can get the same result with less words/lines/steps
+With the list comprehension I can get the same result with less words, lines and steps

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^